Greelance Announces Strategic Token Listings And Significant Token Burn In January 2024

+(MENAFN- GlobeNewsWire - Nasdaq) With decentralized governance and secure ownership, GRL token holders actively contribute to the growth and success of Greelance, setting its position as an originator in the freelancing and blockchain space.

-(MENAFN- Zex PR Wire) Austin, TX, 15th January 2024, ZEX PR WIRE , Greelance , an innovative platform at the forefront of merging artificial intelligence and blockchain technology with the freelance marketplace, is poised to initiate several pivotal events in January 2024.
+Austin, TX, Jan.
+15, 2024 (GLOBE NEWSWIRE) -- Greelance , an innovative platform at the forefront of merging artificial intelligence and blockchain technology with the freelance marketplace, is poised to initiate several pivotal events in January 2024.
 These events underscore the company's commitment to reshaping the landscape of global freelancing and consulting through strategic expansion and tokenomics.

 Key Token Listings on Renowned Exchanges